Cherzyz/Cherzyz/README.md

 ### !. .INT

--feel free to interact with me! artists, cosplayers, cuddlers, mute and as long as youre not on dni list
+-feel free to interact with me! artists, cosplayers, cuddlers, ships, mute and as long as youre not on dni list

 ### !. . .IWEC